 Closing the podcast, she shared,

-“I have to say, it’s literally the most fulfilling thing I’ve ever done… And we’re planning on building out those trusted partnerships so that we are really able to give pet parents resources from industry, you know, industry partners that are great, that are really doing the best, most innovative things for our pets.
-We take it very seriously when we say we’re going to curate our partners so that we’re making sure that we’re really putting out there something that we, as pet parents, would want to use as well, so helping build those connections now for pet parents…to be able to have a place where all your pet’s identification is right there, and you can easily manage that…and help you navigate all that, that’s really valuable.
-So, that’s what we’re building now, and we’re really excited about it.”
+“I have to say, it’s literally the most fulfilling thing I’ve ever done… We take it very seriously when we say we’re going to curate our partners.
+We’re making sure that we’re really putting out there something that we, as pet parents, would want to use as well.
+So, we help build those connections for pet parents…to be able to have a place where all your pet’s identification is right there… So, that’s what we’re building now, and we’re really excited about it.”

 Interested to know more about PetHub?